BHFDSC/documentation/docs/dataset_insights/gdppr.md

 ## Description

 GDPPR = **G**eneral Practice Extraction Service (GPES) **D**ata for **P**andemic **P**lanning and **R**esearch.
 This dataset is an extract/subset from primary care (GP) systems - designed to address the urgent need for GP data in response to Covid-19 planning & research.
 The dataset does not contain all information held in primary care systems (e.g., registration, long-term conditions, etc.) but rather it looks to meet the needs of a particular data use case.
-The data is in a long format, with one patient having many records for even a single GP appointment, and each record describing one patient date-code combination
+The data is in a long format, with one patient having many records for even a single GP appointment, and each record describing one patient date-code combination.

+For more information see:

 <span class="fs-3">
   <a href="https://digital.nhs.uk/coronavirus/gpes-data-for-pandemic-planning-and-research/guide-for-analysts-and-users-of-the-data" class="btn" target="_blank">NHS Digital Page</a>